polmonso/racosfera/README.md

 Alternativelly, you can run it locally.
 Install with `poetry install`, run with `streamlit run ecohome.py`

+## multispecies

+The multispecies version of the app is running here [here](https://polmonso-streamlit-racosfera-multiecohome-vteq5l.streamlit.app)

+Run locally with `streamlit run multiecohome.py`

 # General Lotka Volterra (GLV)

 With all lower case as vectors and upper case for matrices. $\odot$ as the pair-wise product.